 Elizabeth Hardoon, DVM, CVA, CVFT, CVCH

-When not at our hospital Dr. Hardoon enjoys spending time with her family and three dogs (two Belgian Tervurens and a Shetland Sheepdog) and cat.
-In her time off you may find her competing with one of her Belgian Tervurens at one of the local dog shows in conformation, obedience and agility or participating in an event as a member of the Berkshire or Wine Country Belgian Tervuren Clubs.
-She also enjoys caring for her saltwater fish tank, as well as cooking and gardening.
+When not at our hospital Dr. Hardoon enjoys spending time with her family and pets.
+In her time off you may find her training or competing in AKC conformation, obedience and rally or serving as the secretary for the Berkshire Belgian Tervuren Club.
+She also is an avid gardener, enjoys growing her own herbs and caring for her chickens & saltwater fish.

 Margaret Valentino, DVM MPH CVA CVFT